Best WordPress hosting of 2021: top 8 options to choose from

 Overall, WordPress Starter looks like the best option.
 It’s just a dollar extra to the Single, but website limits are lifted.
 Plus, you get a free domain for a year.

-Hostinger’s investment into performance pays off – it’s among the most reliable and fastest providers.
+Hostinger’s investment into performance pays off – it’s WordPress hosting puts it among the most reliable and fastest providers.

 In 2 months, the provider had 0 outages.
 That’s a 100% uptime result.